KaveriDhore29/SplitMate/README.md

 # SplitMate
-Developing application for managing expenses in a group of people
+Developing application for managing expenses in a group of people Hello everyone